Klipsch R-120SW Review (An Incredible Subwoofer)

 The more it’s able to move, the louder it can get without distortion.

-So in this case, the fact that it’s a high excursion subwoofer means that it can output deep bass at a substantial sound level.
+So in this case, the fact that it’s a high excursion subwoofer means it can output deep bass at a substantial sound level.

 Another important part of good sound is the cone material itself.